gterzian/_refinement/README.md

     > - For clarity and consistency, use the newstruct pattern for the thread id as well.

     This resulted in [this iteration of the code](https://github.com/gterzian/_refinement/commit/68666036d233045e885907f299d45c30ab10093e)

+#### Further changes made after review of the code
+- Further review of the code showed that only one key would be generated at a time, which led to the [following interaction](https://gist.github.com/gterzian/79a3c9ee6f306a067583bcbf00e9354c), resulting in this [final iteration of the code](https://github.com/gterzian/_refinement/blob/9d70e8ca8087ac38b66bfa598de5272151656fef/src/main.rs).